terragord7/google-vision-wrapper/README.md

 **N.B.**: Each option retrieves information via the output lists of the functions defined in Section 3.
 The same rule regarding the type of request and the information available is applicable to this method.

 #### _Parameters_:
 **option** : a string representing the type of information to retrieve.
-Possible values: ['face landmarks','face','head','angles','objects','landmarks','logos','labels','colors', 'crop hints','texts','pages','blocks','paragraphs','words','symbols'].
+Possible values: ['face landmarks','face','head','angles','objects','landmarks','logos','labels','colors', 'crop hints','texts','pages','blocks','paragraphs','words','symbols','web entitites','matching images','similar images'].
 All the possible options can printed with the method ```df_options()``` and retrieved as a list from the ```df_types``` attribute.

 **name** : a value representing the name or the id of the processed image that will be appended to each row of the returned DataFrame.